nsayer/hydra/README.md

 The boards can be ordered from OSHPark at http://oshpark.com/profiles/nsayer

 There are two DigiKey BOM files that you can use to buy all the parts to build a Hydra.
-That, and the Eagle .sch and .brd files and a PDF schematic are available in the project downloads.
+That, and the Eagle .sch and .brd files and a PDF schematic are available at http://www.kfu.com/~nsayer/hydra/